tjarratt/ginkgo-converter/README.md

 What is left to do?
 -----------------------
 - check for the presence of ginkgo && gomega?, ask the user to install it?
+- better instructions for users switching from the unit testing framework
+- consider converting non-test code files that use *testing.T
+- get tests passing on travis-ci.org
+- code cleanup
+- issue PR to github.com/onsi/ginkgo
 - discover more edgecases in the AST rewriter (on-going)